developdaly/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between feature detection, feature inference, and using the UA string?
 * `"i'm a lasagna hog".split("").reverse().join("");`
  * Question: What value is returned from the above statement?
 Answer: "goh angasal a m'
+* What is the concept of “functions as objects” and how does this affect variable scope?

 ## CSS
 * Describe what a "reset" CSS file does and how it's useful.